 Parish courthouses in search area

 Judy has decades of experience researching records in Louisiana's parish courthouses.
 These include marriage, probate, conveyance, civil suits, and criminal records.
 Judy can provide abstracts or obtain paper copies.
-Note that most parish Clerks of Court typically charge between 50 cents and $1 per page for copies and digital copies of older documents are usually not available.
+Note that most parish Clerks of Court typically charge between $1 to $5 per page for copies and digital copies of older documents are usually not available.
 The following is a list of parish courthouses in her search area.
 More distant parishes require additional travel time and possibly an overnight stay.
 Click for PDF map.

 - Ascension Parish (Donaldsonville)